 Polyamorous people believe that we are capable of loving more than one person, and that our love is not limited (finite).

 I don’t doubt that polyamorous relationships can serve people in the short-term.

 But investment and resources aren’t infinite.

-Which is why polyamorous relationships only work (long term) in a utopian world.
+This is why polyamory doesn’t work.
+In fact, polyamorous relationships only work (long term) in a utopian world.